lsils/mockturtle/docs/network.rst

 Network interface API
 =====================

-This page describes the interface of a logic network data structure in *mockturtle*.
+This page describes the basic interfaces of a logic network data structure in *mockturtle*.
+Besides those listed below, more interfaces may be extended to a network by wrapping the network with *views* (see :ref:`views`).

 .. warning: